Subject Area: STEM, Advanced Manufacturing and Construction

 Graduates will have excellent opportunities for employment as an electrician in an educational institution; at a utility, municipal, state or federal agency; food processing plants; manufacturing facilities; and countless other businesses and industries that rely on the skills and experience of qualified electricians to troubleshoot, test, inspect, maintain and repair electrical machinery and wiring.
 The excellent employment placement record (around 96 percent) for the Industrial Electrician program demonstrates that Northeast Iowa Community College graduates receive outstanding recognition and opportunity from employers as they seek their chosen career.

 This program is recognized by the Iowa Electrical Apprenticeship and Training Program, Associated Builders, Contractors and the State of Minnesota Board of Electricity, and Dubuque Electrical Apprenticeship Trust which award apprenticeship credit to graduates.

-In addition to the College admission requirements outlined, an applicant to this program must be a high school graduate or equivalent and meet the minimum entrance requirement on a basic skills assessment for placement in MAT:063, MAT:773 or higher.
+In addition to the College admission procedures outlined, applicants must be a high school graduate or equivalent and achieve a minimum ALEKS® score of 15.
+ACT® or ACT Compass® scores are also acceptable.